 If you contact us by phone or in person, we will:

 - Ask for your username to log the call.

 - Ask questions to help us diagnose the fault or fully understand the request.

 - Aim to resolve your issue at first-line, and if we can't we will assign it to a technical specialist for further investigation.

 - Give you a call reference number to assist in tracking the progress of the call.

 - Have your username to hand (e.g. bloggsj).
 This is so that we can log the call correctly for you (we will never ask you for your password).

-- We will ask you to provide us the machine name.
-If this is not available, then the IP address of the computer would also help.
+- Depending on the nature of the query we may also ask you to provide us the machine name of your device.
+If this is not available, then the IP address of the machine would also help.
 On ISS supported computers the name and IP address can be viewed via the PCInfo icon on the desktop.

-- Tell us where you are located, i.e. department, site, building and room number.
+- We may also need to know where you are located, e.g. department, building and room number.

-- Describe the problem in detail, including any error messages you may have received.
+- Are ready to describe the problem in detail, including having copies of any error messages you may have received to hand.